pulumi/terraform-provider-datadog/website/docs/r/monitor.html.markdown

 * `threshold_windows` (Optional) A mapping containing `recovery_window` and `trigger_window` values, e.g. `last_15m`.
 Can only be used for, and are required for, anomaly monitors.
   * `recovery_window` describes how long an anomalous metric must be normal before the alert recovers.
   * `trigger_window`  describes how long a metric must be anomalous before an alert triggers.
 * `silenced` (Optional) Each scope will be muted until the given POSIX timestamp or forever if the value is 0.
 Use `-1` if you want to unmute the scope. **Deprecated** The `silenced` parameter is being deprecated in favor of the downtime resource.
-This will be removed in the next major version of the Terraform Provider.

     To mute the alert completely: